 Improving processes in this respect ensures better cash flow from medical-aid liable amounts.
 For example, if a claim for a Medscheme patient seen on Saturday is only processed on a Tuesday, you will only know the following Monday if there is a patient liable amount, by which time the patient has already forgotten about the consult.
 Furthermore, you will only be paid for that consult on the following Friday- that is almost 2 weeks later.

-We have identified 4 possible reasons why practices are taking longer to submit claims, which are detailed here.
+We have identified 4 possible reasons why practices are taking longer to submit claims.
 However, through a proper practice audit, we have proved that practice setup can be improved to help staff to restructure their processes so that they can send claims to medical aids sooner.
-Click here for the case study run to prove this.

 Successful practices recognise that they have two revenue streams